Book Review The Nutmeg's Curse

 Inside the Book

-The book starts with a description of a tiny island Banda, part of Indonesia, famous for its Nutmeg.
-Dutch East Indies company landed on this Island in the Seventeenth century and colonized it.
+The book starts with a description of a tiny island, Banda, part of Indonesia, famous for its Nutmeg.
+The Dutch East Indies company landed on this Island in the Seventeenth century and colonized it.
 Because nutmeg was found abundantly on this island and was in high demand in Europe.
 They annihilated the local population and local ecology to grow more and more nutmeg to fulfill the demand in Europe.

 The author argues that today we might say that we have moved away from the past when “plants and botanical matter could decide the fate of human beings”.
-But that is far from the truth, we are even more dependent on the botanical matter than we were three hundred years ago or far back in the past.
-The dependence on coal, and natural gas is nothing but dependence on the fossilized form of botanical matter.
+But that is far from the truth, we are even more dependent on the botanical matter than we were three hundred years ago, or far back in the past.
+The dependence on coal and natural gas is nothing but dependence on the fossilized form of botanical matter.

 If we put aside the myth-making of modernity, in which humans are triumphantly free of material dependence on the planet and acknowledge the reality of our ever-increasing servitudes to the products of Earth, the story of Bandanese no longer seems so distant from our present predicament.
 To the contrary, it could even be said that the fate of the Banda Islands might be read as a template for the present, if only we knew how to tell that story.

-There are many such stories of extermination of the local inhabitants like in America.
+There are many such stories of the extermination of the local inhabitants, like in America.
 Many wars were fought to colonize people and to have control over the natural resources of the land.
 The author says that all these are leading us to an end.
 The brilliant part is how the author connects the past events of history to the present situation we are in and tells us what we can learn from it.

 In India, over the last three decades, the beliefs, practices, and livelihoods of forest peoples have come under attack as never before.
 In hideous mimicries of the settler-colonial treatment of Indigenous peoples, more and more forest areas have been opened up to mining and tourism industries, sometimes with the support of exclusionary conservationists, who advocate the removal of forest-dwellers in the name of ecology.
 Forest peoples’ sacred mountains have been desecrated, their lands have been swamped by dams, and their beliefs and rituals have come under attack as “primitive superstitions” – exactly the terms once used by the colonial administrators, scientists, and missionaries.
 The replication of colonial practices extends even to removing tribal children to boarding schools.